emil-antoniu/Raspberry-Fileserver/Post-imaging/v2.0-NETWORK-PATCH/configurations.md

 ## WebUI
 - Change default username and password.
 - Use the interface with the VPN only (generally `tun0`).
-- Change default save path to `/media/hdd`.
+- Change default save path to `TO BE DETERMINED`.
 - Disable UPnP.
-- Automatically add torrents from `/media/hdd`.
+- Automatically add torrents from `TO BE DETERMINED`.